Salzburg Sightseeing Guide – 2 days travel itinerary

 - Hotel & Villa Auersperg: The small and elegant boutique Hotel & Villa Auersperg enjoys a quiet location in the heart of Salzburg and features a charming garden terrace, a spa area with a roof terrace

 - Hotel Stein: The lifestyle and design hotel offers guests a panoramic rooftop terrace with panoramic views of the city and its surroundings.

 Getting yourself the Salzburg Card is a great way if you are planning to discover the attractions of Salzburg.
 Free admission to tourist attractions, museums and public transport makes it easy and convenient to explore the city.

 Salzburg can be easily reached by car as well as public transport:

 - From Munich to Salzburg 1:30 hour by car or train

 - From Vienna to Salzburg 2:30 hour by car or train

 - From Graz to Salzburg 3 hours by car and 4 hours by train

 - From Hallstatt to Salzburg 1 hour by car and 2:30 hours by train

-As you can see, we really loved our stay city trip Salzburg and we spent some wonderful days exploring the historic center.
+As you can see, we really loved our city trip to Salzburg and we spent some wonderful days exploring the historic center.
+Two days in Salzburg is the perfect amount of time to hit the towns best places and tourist attractions.
 We were most impressed by the breath-taking views and the fact that for the small size you can easily spend 2 full days of sightseeing.